DRLEdition19/profork-OFICIAL/README.md

 ### 🚀 NEW!
-EXPERIMENTAL AETHERSX2 (PS2) support for fast ARM devices like ODIN 2, Retroid Pocket 5/mini, Orange Pi 5
+EXPERIMENTAL AETHERSX2 (PS2) support for fast ARM devices like ODIN 2, Retroid Pocket 5/mini.
+(RK3588 Orange Pi5 does not work drivers out of date).
 ###     Installer --> Option 8 main menu.  -- Launch from ports or F1.
 ES PS2 AetherSX2 menu added.
 (Dumb Launcher).
 All configs must be done via Aethersx2 GUI.